-Helps narrow down which tab that sound is coming from, browser-wide granular sound management
+Helps narrow down which tab that sound is coming from, and often lets you stop or pause it

-Update February 2015: You can mute tabs in the browser itself by following this guide: http://lifehacker.com/enable-chromes-mute-this-tab-shortcut-in-the-dev-chan-1640772471.
+-- It is now possible to mute tabs fully without installing an extension.
+Check out this guide: http://lifehacker.com/enable-chromes-mute-this-tab-shortcut-in-the-dev-chan-1640772471.
 MuteTab is still useful if you have so many tabs open that you cannot see all of the indicators or if the tabs span multiple windows.
 It also allows stopping and sometimes pausing individual sound sources instead of muting the full page.

 Source code: http://www.github.com/jaredsohn/mutetab/

 MuteTab is a best effort extension approach to browser sound management.
 Written prior to the existence of Chrome's audio indicators.

 * Shows a dropdown list of tabs that might be playing sound (because they include Flash or other sound sources.)

 * Provides a context menu that does the same (but only for current, other, and all tabs.)

 * Lets you stop or close potentially noisy tabs (or pause if it is YouTube, QuickTime, or HTML5 video.)